-Applicants will need to supply an official death certificate that lists COVID-19 as a factor or contributing factor in death along with funeral expense documents (Statement of Funeral Goods and paid in full receipts) that include the name of the applicant, the name of the deceased, the amount of the funeral expenses, and the dates the funeral expenses were incurred.
+Applicants will need to supply an official death certificate that lists COVID-19 as a factor or contributing factor in death** along with funeral expense documents (Statement of Funeral Goods and paid in full receipts) that include the name of the applicant, the name of the deceased, the amount of the funeral expenses, and the dates the funeral expenses were incurred.
 Applicants will also need to supply a record of funds from other sources that were applied to the cost of the funeral, as these benefits cannot be duplicated for reimbursement.
-In addition to that documentation, applicants will need to provide the following information when calling: social security number for the applicant, social security number of the deceased individual, date of birth of the applicant, date of birth of the deceased individual, current mailing address for the applicant, current telephone number for the applicant, location or address where the deceased individual passed away, information about burial or funeral insurance policies, information about other funeral assistance received, information about CARES Act grants and assistance from voluntary organizations, and the routing and account number of the applicant's checking or savings account for direct deposit should one choose that method of reimbursement.
+In addition to that documentation, applicants will need to provide the following information when calling: social security number for the applicant, social security number of the deceased individual, date of birth of the applicant, date of birth of the deceased individual, current mailing address for the applicant, current telephone number for the applicant, location or address where the deceased individual passed away, date the funeral expenses were incurred, current gross annual income (not for qualification purposes), information about burial or funeral insurance policies, information about other funeral assistance received, information about CARES Act grants and assistance from voluntary organizations, and the routing and account number of the applicant's checking or savings account for direct deposit should one choose that method of reimbursement.

 Still have questions about what funeral expenses are covered, when you should apply for reimbursement, when the program cutoff is, how much you are eligible for, and if you can you still receive funds even though you already applied to FEMA for another recent disaster?
 Answers to those questions and more can be found on the Frequently Asked Questions resource page of the FEMA COVID-19 Funeral Assistance Website.

 Simplicity Funeral and Cremation Services at Glackin Chapel